Dual Attention on Pyramid Feature Maps for Image Captioning: Related work

 \subsection{Attention models}

 Attention model has been widely used in many machine learning tasks including machine translation \cite{TPAMI:DA,JTNMT:ABJT}, image classification \cite{CVPR18:SE} and semantic segmentation \cite{CVPR19:DAN}.
 The general idea of attention mechanism is to apply gated weights to enhance or suppress feature components.
 In \cite{CVPR18:SE}, the authors proposed a squeeze-and-excitation module to enhance the network from the perspective of the channel-wise relationship.
 The motivation behind this is to explicitly model channel-interdependencies within the module by selectively enhancing useful features and suppressing useless ones.
-In image captioning, various attention methods have been proposed to improve the sentence generation \cite{CVPR17:SCA,CVPR18:BUTD,CVPR16:SA}.
+In video-language analysis tasks, attention models have been extensively used to improve the semantic consistency \cite{TMM:VIDCAP}.
+By co-attending the temporal information in video frames and the sentence descriptions, the VQA model can achieve better performance even without the use of RNNs \cite{AAAI19:PSAC}.
+In image captioning, various attention methods have been proposed to improve the sentence generation \cite{CVPR17:SCA,CVPR18:BUTD,CVPR16:SA,MM17:AAC}.
 Specifically, \cite{CVPR18:BUTD} uses a pre-trained object detector to natually form a bottom-up attention, so the 2D visual patterns in images can be accurately localized.
 In machine translation, the recent proposed transformer model \cite{NIPS17:TRANSFORMER} can well capture the contextual dependencies in natural languages, which was then applied to the attention on attention (AoA) model for image captioning \cite{ICCV19:AOA}.
 Inspired by the above attention models, our proposed image captioning model applies attention mechanism mainly from the perspective of visual feature representations, to fully explore the visual-semantic correlations between image feature maps and natural sentences.